cjboake/cjcc/src/notes.md

     - Allocate new memory, and simply give it that value

 The second one seems to be the easier option here, but I'm just having a hard time conceptualizing this part, for some reason.

+* Well, I got it to work, but for some reason it doesn't feel like much of an accomplishment.
+Maybe it's just that it seemed like it took me so long, but I just don't really have much confidence in my implementation...
+Idk.
+It's done though, so at least can say that.

+* -> Fuck
+* I guess this is why: I realized that I have to allocated the new memory regardless, at least if that value is anything other than returned.
+Goddamn.